 In 2008, Val returned to her home town of Bournemouth as now works as a freelance DSA Assessor.

-A member of NADP since its inception as NADO, Val has served on the Board for several years and is now a co-opted Board member, with specialisms in conference and personnel matters.
+A member of NADP since its inception as NADO, Val has served on the Board for several years with specialisms in conference and personnel matters.
 Many of you may well know her as one of the people on the registration desk at most NADP conferences!

-As a Board member of NADP, she would like to continue to contribute to the work of the Board and members, drawing on her 25+ years experience, in order to support their invaluable work with disabled students and staff, often in difficult times and situations.
+On the Board of NADP, she hopes to continue to contribute to the work of the Board and members, drawing on her 25+ years experience, in order to support their invaluable work with disabled students and staff, often in difficult times and situations.

 Karen Robson, Disability Service Manager at Cardiff Metropolitan University, established the Disability Department at Cardiff Metropolitan University in 1998 to respond to the needs of disabled students and has responsibility for the development of policy and provision for currently approx 1400 disabled students, in addition to managing the Assessment Centre.